School of Business

 Innovation in authentic learning has been a hallmark of SUNY Oswego since its founding by Edward Austin Sheldon in 1861.
 This creative spirit still thrives in the School of Education, where innovative methods grounded in research and early experiences in the field help students become teachers, counselors, school leaders, and wellness and technical professionals ready to meet the challenges of today’s global and diverse educational institutions and communities.
-The School of Education is nationally accredited by the National Council for the Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP).
+The School of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 College of Liberal Arts and Sciences

 The College of Liberal Arts and Sciences is the largest academic division, both in the number of students and in the number of courses of study.
 Providing a broad basis for a liberal education, Arts and Sciences offers more than 40 undergraduate majors in everything from American studies to zoology, interdisciplinary programs, dozens of minors, eight cooperative degree programs, pre-professional advisement, several special-interest tracks, and four graduate programs.